 Children taken overseas

-Whilst the Family Law Courts have ruled that relocation cases are not a separate type of case, in determining the best interests of a child, the following are a list of factors that may be considered.
+Whilst the Family Law Courts have ruled that relocation cases are not a separate type of case, in determining the best interests of a child, the following is a list of factors that may be considered.
 This list is by no means exhaustive as each case will be assessed individually according to the circumstances involved.

 If a parenting order states that a child is to live with one parent and that parent dies, and the parenting order does not say what is to happen in the event of that parent's death, then the surviving parent cannot just require the child to live with him or her [see Family Law Act 1975 (Cth) s 65K].
 A parent can appoint someone else to take over as guardian of the child in the event of their death, but this is not in any way binding either, and will merely be taken as an expression of the deceased parent’s wishes.